 Students can only enroll in the courses they have been prescribed, meaning courses that were approved by their counselor on their application and then approved by our Admissions.
 If a student would like to add additional courses to their application, the best way is for them to fill out the "Approval of Additional Courses" form, found on the 3rd page of the

 application.
 Students may also ask their high school counselors to email us directly (email@example.com) from their school email account including the following: student's SMC ID number, course name as it appears in our catalog, term student wishes to enroll, and a brief message indicating their approval of enrollment.

 Open Seat Notification/Wait Lists

 Often times courses fill up.
 Do not despair, there are several chances to still enroll in the course.
 Other students often change their schedules and seats open up.
 In Corsair Connect, students can wait for such availability by joining an open seat notification list or waitlist.
 After joining a list, you and other students on the list will receive a notification in the instance that a seat opens up.
 The first student to enroll will be granted that seat.
 Once a class starts there is no longer a list, you must "crash" the course.

 Many will tell you that crashing courses is a common part of the college experience.
-This simply means that you attend a course that is full but you would like to join.
-It is recommended that you attend the class a few minutes before it starts and talk to the professor about receiving an Instructor Approval Code in order to enroll in the class.
+This simply means that you try to join a course that is already full.
+First, join a Wait List (see above).
+If you were unsuccessful joining the class through the Wait List, on the day a class begins (or just before), students will "crash" a course by asking the instructor for an Instructor Approval Code (see below) in order to enroll in the class.
 For Online classes, you email the instructor (see more below).

 Instructor Approval Code ("add code")